 gc_marginhigher than the default will cause fewer heap expansions and garbage collections.
 However, it will use more space, and garbage collections will be more time-consuming when they do occur.

-Setting the margin too large will cause the heap to expand so that if it does overflow, the resulting garbage collection will significantly disrupt normal processing.
+Setting the margin too large will cause the heap to expand so that if it does overflow, then the resulting garbage collection will significantly disrupt normal processing.
 This will be especially so if much of the heap is accessible to future computation.

 gc_marginlower than the default will use less space, and garbage collections will be less time-consuming.
 However, it will cause more heap expansions and garbage collections.